Approximation and exact penalization in simple bilevel variational problems: Numerical results

 over the set of equilibria is performed to select one.}

-{ In the tests, we considered a network where four firms compete over three locations. {Unitary costs have been set by} taking values between $0.1$ and $1$ with uniform probability.
+{ In the tests, we considered a network where four firms compete over three locations, i.e. $(N,J)=(4,3)$. {Unitary costs have been set by} taking values between $0.1$ and $1$ with uniform probability.
 We set $\sigma = 1.05$, so that $G$ is monotone (see Section 4 in \cite{KaSh12}) and $f$ is convex.
 We chose $a_j = 1$, $b_j = 0.01$ and $B_{ij} = 5$ for all $i$ and $j$.}

 {We ran Algorithm \ref{alg3} and two recent algorithms from the literature: Algorithm~3.1 in \cite{KaFa21} (a-IRG), that employs a Tikhonov penalty approach to solve problem \eqref{OPVI}; Algorithm~1 in \cite{SaYu25} (IR-EG), that is an extragradient method for nested variational inequalities.
-The latter can be exploited as well since the upper level of the equilibrium selection problem can be recast as a variational inequality leveraging its first-order optimality condition, due to the differentiability of $f$.}
+The latter can be exploited as well since the upper level of the equilibrium selection problem can be recast as a variational inequality leveraging its first order optimality condition, due to the differentiability of $f$.}

 {In Algorithm \ref{alg3} we set $\varepsilon = 10^{-6}$.
 All the three algorithms were stopped when the iterate $x_{k+1}$ satisfied both conditions $ | f(x_{k+1}) - f(x_k) | \le 10^{-3}$ and $\psi^S(x_{k+1}) \le 10^{-2}$.
-The former provides a standard measure of the lack of meaningful progress in the optimization process, while the latter provides an estimate of the infeasibility of the iterate.} {Also, a maximum run time of $60$ seconds was set, since using a higher {threshold} did not yield significantly different results. {Indeed, IR-EG stopped before reaching it in almost every instance, while} a-IRG failed to satisfy the stopping conditions even when the maximum run time was extended to 120 seconds.}
+The former provides a standard measure of the lack of meaningful progress in the optimization process, while the latter provides an estimate of the infeasibility of the iterate.} {Also, a maximum runtime of $300$ seconds was set, since using a higher {threshold} did not yield significantly different results. {Indeed, IR-EG stopped before reaching it in almost every instance, while} a-IRG failed to satisfy the stopping conditions even when the maximum runtime was extended to 600 seconds, a behavior that is consistent with the theoretical bound given in \cite[Corollary 3.5]{KaFa21}.}

-Table \ref{tab5} reports the average and maximum run time, the average final inexactness $\tilde{\varepsilon}$, and the average social welfare over $100$ instances.
+Table \ref{tab6} reports the average and maximum runtime, the average final inexactness $\tilde{\varepsilon}$, and the average social welfare over $100$ instances.
 All the algorithms found {solutions} with similar values of the social welfare.
-Algorithm~\ref{alg3} and IR-EG consistently reached the desired level of inexactness, with the former being faster both in terms of average and maximum run time. {On the contrary}, a-IRG never reached the required cut-off in the $60$ seconds time frame, yielding a higher final inexactness.
+Algorithm~\ref{alg3} and IR-EG consistently reached the desired level of inexactness, with the former being faster both in terms of average and maximum runtime. {On the contrary}, a-IRG never reached the required cut-off in the $300$ seconds time frame, yielding a higher final inexactness.